Frequently Asked Questions

 How often should SpermaPause® be used?

-The SpermaPause® device must be used on a daily basis, minimum three hours, throughout the desired contraceptive period.
+The SpermaPause® device must be used on a daily basis, minimum four hours, throughout the desired contraceptive period.
 However if there is an occasional omission up to 3 consecutive days the current contraception will not be affected.
 The man simply needs to return to a regular use of SpermaPause® to pursue his contraception.

 What is TMC?